hariseldon99/msph402b/README.md

     * **Alternatively**, you can simply download a basic python installation (see the [Beginner's Guide to Python](https://wiki.python.org/moin/BeginnersGuide)) and use the included [IDLE IDE](https://docs.python.org/3/library/idle.html) for your programs.
       However, you will then have to install [Numerical Python](https://numpy.org), [Scientific Python](https://scipy.org) and [Matplotlib](https://matplotlib.org) manually using the [pip package manager](https://pypi.org/project/pip/).
 This is not necessary with anaconda.
     * **On Android devices**, you can install [Pydroid](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3) to design and run python programs.
 See [this video](https://drive.google.com/file/d/1xnr4iZRtfbx4LQ2d7Cl3fOdQ6Utb80zI/view?usp=sharing) for setup instructions.
-      I do not recommend using git on mobile phones (too complicated for small screens), although git apps for Android do exist in the store.
+      I do not recommend using git or jupyter on mobile phones (too complicated for small screens), although git apps for Android do exist in the store.
 You can check them out if you wish.
 Alternative ways of getting these codes are discussed below.

 2. For a quick introduction to the Python programming language, as well as [Numerical Python](https://numpy.org), [Scientific Python](https://scipy.org) and [Matplotlib](https://matplotlib.org), see [this tutorial](https://cs231n.github.io/python-numpy-tutorial/)